aboustayyef/extractor/Readme.md

 #Text

-This is a utility class for extracting text from urls
+This is a utility class for extracting text from urls.
+It is a simple wrapper around the (no longer updated) PHP readability class by fivefilters.

 ##Usage